image

 • orginal serious games able to improve the soft skills most involved in the STEM field, i.e. memory and problem solving.

-This new content have been provided through a gamified e-learning platform of Remedia, designed especially for the school’s students called “Space Edupark”.
+This new content have been provided through a gamified e-learning platform of ReMedia, designed especially for the school’s students called “Space Edupark”.
 This platform provides:

 • a Business Intelligence (BI) Dashboard that shows user’s data produced during the learning path to assess the student’s progress.
 These data are shown with two different perspectives both to the students and to their teachers.